Our Stay in Edgewater, Chicago, IL

 Watching the Chicago Lakefront Trail transform over the last four weeks has been mesmerizing.
 When we first arrived at the end of March, the trail was colored by a wintry landscape of bare branches, dark skies, and an unfriendly-looking Lake Michigan.
 By our last day, the white blossoms were finally popping against that deep Chicago blue sky, the teal-colored lake looked friendly, the waving grass was turning a vibrant green, and the skeletal trees of winter were covered in spring colors.
 It was the ultimate motivation to keep coming back for our walks and runs.

 Several local landmarks along the trail stood out out.
-The iconic lighthouse is one of them.
+The iconic lighthouse was one of them.
 It now displays LGBTQ+ pride colors to honor the inclusive spirit of Edgewater.
-This welcoming character is also shown in the “Welcome to Edgewater” bricolage mural and the colorful mosaic detail of the Thunderbird.
+This welcoming vibe is also shown in the “Welcome to Edgewater” bricolage mural and the colorful mosaic detail of the Thunderbird.

 I often started at the northern trailhead, right at the 0.0 mile marker near Edgewater and Hollywood Beach.
 By running this trail four times, I officially became part of the honorable ChiRunners club.
 Because of the dynamic vibe of the city, I certainly became a Chicago runner in heart and practice.